Finding International Communities in Japan

 Created by the Ministry of Internal Affairs and Communications (MIC), the TICC aims to promote the internationalization of the local communities in Tokyo and Japan.

 TICC introduces social groups together in hopes of cross-cultural collaboration.
 It creates close relationships with private groups such as local international associations, nonprofits, and non-government organizations.
-The TICC also publishes living information, such as comprehensive guides for foreign residents in Japan.
+The TICC also publishes information on living conditions, such as comprehensive guides for foreign residents in Japan.

 Tokyo American Club

 Founded in 1928, the Tokyo American Club is the largest private club in Tokyo.
-Operating as a traditional American private social club for business people, there are currently more than 3,500 members.
+Operating as a traditional American private social club for business people, it had 4,000 members from 50 countries as of 2024.

 Despite its name, individuals from all national backgrounds are welcome to join and participate in community events.
-Membership with the club includes access to onsite restaurants, exercise facilities, and exclusive seminars.
+Club membership includes access to on-site restaurants, exercise facilities, and exclusive seminars.

 InterNations in Japan